kubernetes/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 Recovery involves:
 - Checkpointing configuration on-disk, so prior versions are locally available for rollback.
 - Tracking a LKG (last-known-good) configuration, which will be the rollback target if the current configuration turns out to be bad.
-- Tracking the health of the Kubelet against a given configuration and remembering, at least for a time, if a certain configuration correlated with poor health.
+- Tracking the state of the Kubelet against a given configuration and remembering, at least for a time, if a certain configuration correlated with a crash loop.
-- Rolling back to LKG if the current configuration resulted in poor health.
+- Rolling back to LKG if the current configuration resulted in a crash loop.
 - Providing operators an escape hatch for exiting dead-end states.

 ##### Finding and checkpointing intended configuration